 There will be no cost to employees or students for on-campus testing who have been evaluated and directed by the Student Health Center or their health care provider to seek a test.

 All employees and students will be instructed to complete a daily health assessment, which includes a temperature reading.
-The University will also provide every employee and student with a thermometer with which to take their temperature.
+The University has also provided every employee and student with a thermometer with which to take their temperature.

 Note: Temperature checks are not a replacement for other protective measures such as social distancing and wearing face coverings to prevent the spread of COVID-19.
 It is possible still to be COVID-positive without the presence of a fever.

-No, the University will not conduct antibody testing.
+No, the University is not currently conducting antibody testing.

 Yes, individuals undergoing testing should quarantine and follow the directives of their healthcare provider.
 They should not return to campus until cleared to do so.
 Make sure to complete the daily Niner Health Check to keep the University informed.